 Sunfire Horse Riding Academy

 Offers a scenic tour on the north-western side of the island.
 The tour starts from Millers by the Sea on Fort James Beach, then along some of Antigua’s most famous beaches including Runaway Beach, and Sand Haven, with a stop at the historic Fort James, established by Great Britain in the 18th century.
 Here you will uncover the magnificent vistas of St. John’s Harbor, which present a photo opportunity.
 The usual tour duration is 1.5 hours.
 Helmets are provided for your safety, along with an experienced guide, Sunfire.
 Depending on your level of experience a beach stop with the horses is included, take a dip in our turquoise water while also petting the horse in the process.

 Antigua & Barbuda Run in Paradise

-Occurring each May, this Half Marathon Run takes joggs along the scenic, northern coast of the island, showcasing beaches and historical sites.
-The highly-anticipated event which ends at the Fort James beach, also offers a 5K option and the newest addition, a 10K option.
+Occurring each May, this Half Marathon Run takes jogs along the scenic northern coast of the island, showcasing beaches and historical sites.
+The highly-anticipated event which ends at Fort James Beach also offers a 5K option and the newest addition, a 10K option.